 - 20 to 25 pine boughs, arborvitae and lemon leaf stems (6 inches each)

 - 2 medium pomegranates, halved

 - 5 kumquats or key limes, halved

 - 1 bunch Concord or seedless red grapes

 - 30 to 50 wired floral wood picks

 - In a dehydrator, dehydrate the citrus fruits, kiwano or star fruit according to manufacturers' directions until almost crisp.
 Cut the apples, papaya, pears or quince into 1/8 to 1/4-in. slices; soak in lemon, orange or pineapple juice for 10-20 minutes; drain and pat dry.
 Dehydrate.
 Store dried fruit in an airtight container.

 - If using wreath for a centerpiece, spray or soak wreath frame with water.
 Moisten sheet moss under running water; squeeze dry.
 Using greening pins, attach moss to all sides of the wreath frame.

-Originally published as Fruitful Greenery in Country Woman Christmas Annual 2007
+Originally published as Bountiful Christmas Wreath in Country Woman Christmas 2007

 Follow along as we show you how to make these fantastic recipes from our archive.